openziti/ziti-doc/docfx_project/ziti/quickstarts/network/local-no-docker.md

 Assuming you have sourced the script, you will have an environment variable set named `$ZITI_EDGE_CONTROLLER_API`.
 After the controller has started, your controller should be listening at that hostname:port combination.
 You can see what your value is set to by running `echo $ZITI_EDGE_CONTROLLER_API`.
 This variable defaults to: `$(hostname):1280`.
 Make sure the controller is on and listening and then start the edge router.
-It's best to make sure port 1280 is free before running the controller.

 ```bash
 ~ % echo $ZITI_EDGE_CONTROLLER_API